hsh-elc/grappa-webservice/documents/concept/documentation.md

   # default_estimated_grading_seconds property sets the initial
   # value for every submission request.
 After the first submission
   # has been graded and the time measured, every subsequent
-  # task-specific submission request will receive the actual,
+  # task-specific submission request will receive the actual
-  # estimated time remaining for a task-specific submission to be
+  # estimated time remaining for a task-specific submission to
-  # finished grading.
+  # finish its grade process.
   default_estimated_grading_seconds: 20

   # A task-specific submission's estimated grading time is based on
-  # the arithmetic mean of previously measured grading time spans.
+  # the arithmetic mean of previously measured grading processes.
-  # Limiting the amount of the most recent (previous) grading time
+  # The amount of the most recent grading processes indicates
-  # spans dictates the amount of task-specific submissions taken into
+  # the number of task-specific submissions taken into
   # account when estimating a submission's new grading time.
   prev_grading_seconds_max_list_size: 10